ey92/notes/6010notes.md

         - forced typing mistakes and slow down typing speed
     - Loebner Contest
         - self-awareness is hard
-        - Alice, HAL, Joe Cleverbot
+        - Alice, HAL, Joe, Cleverbot

 #### Agents for Spoken Language
 - they hear, understand, and respond in spoken language